 2.6 Garberville SD 2019 Petitions to Change License 3404 and Permit 20789 to Add Southern Humboldt Community Park to Authorized Place of Use

-On October 7, 2019, Garberville SD filed a petition to change the authorized place of use for License 3404 and Permit 20789 to add 18 acres within the Southern Humboldt Community Park (Southern Humboldt CP or SHCP), to allow Garberville SD to supply potable water to two residences, existing out-buildings, and public drinking fountains within this area.
+On October 7, 2019, Garberville SD filed a petition to change the authorized place of use in License 3404 and Permit 20789 to add 18 acres within the Southern Humboldt Community Park (Southern Humboldt CP or SHCP), to allow Garberville SD to supply potable water to two residences, existing out-buildings, and public drinking fountains within this area.
 (2019-09-30 Petition to Change License 3404 and Permit 20789 - with attachments.)
 Garberville SD’s Resolution No. 19-02, a copy of which was included with the petition, contained the following condition of approval:

 E. The usage for the connection is limited to 2,000 cubic feet per month (20 units).
 The usage will be monitored monthly in connection with the reading of the meters.
 The SHCP will be notified each time the usage reading is in excess of the 2,000 cubic feet per month limit.
 The meter will be shut off if the usage is more than 1.5 times (3,000 cubic feet per month) the allowable quantity for any 2 months in a 12 month period.
 If the meter is shut off, the SHCP will have to petition the Board for reinstatement of service and obtain approval from LAFCo if necessary.